What is a Highway Definition

 The general legal definition of “What is a Highway”, deals with the right of use of every member of the public, “a state or national government-owned road over which every member of the public has right to travel without any restriction”.

 What is a Highway Meaning?

-In simple words, “What is a highway” means the right of way or a public roadway, especially between towns, cities, or states.
+In simple words, “What is a highway” means a public roadway, especially between towns, cities, or states.
 You can also say the quickest driving route between two cities.
 All frequently traveled main roads from one city to another or other popular destinations are highways.
 These roads not only save your travel time but also travel distance.

 You can further divide the highways into city or district highways, provincial or state highways, and national highways.
 The government that constructs and maintains these highways set their name or number.

 To improve road safety, efficiency, and road capacity, modern and developing countries usually categorize and integrate features in newly built highways.
 These highways are named controlled-access or limited-access highways, freeways, expressways, or motorways.
 These features are